 Locally: Spokane Chiefs standout Berkly Catton named finalist for pair of WHL awards

-Apr.
-16—Spokane Chiefs standout forward Berkly Catton has been named the U.S. Division nominee for both the Western Hockey League's Four Broncos Memorial Trophy and Daryl K. Seaman Memorial Trophy awards, the team announced at the start of the month.
+Spokane Chiefs standout forward Berkly Catton has been named the U.S. Division nominee for the Western Hockey League's Four Broncos Memorial Trophy and Daryl K. Seaman Memorial Trophy awards, the team announced earlier this month.

-Catton, a former first-round pick in the WHL Prospects Draft, scored a career-best 54 goals and added 62 assists for 116 points in 68 games this past season.
+Catton, a former first-round pick in the WHL prospects draft, scored a career-best 54 goals and added 62 assists for 116 points in 68 games this season.
 The 18-year-old was one of just three WHL players to surpass the 100-point mark and one of five to score at least 50 goals.

 The Daryl K. Seaman Memorial Trophy is given to the WHL's scholastic player of the year.
 Catton maintained an overall average of 85% over the past two academic years.

-All individual WHL Division award winners will be eligible for the 2024 WHL Awards, which will be announced from April 30 through May 9.
+All individual WHL division award winners will be eligible for the WHL awards, which will be announced from April 30 through May 9.

-Cheveldayoff's signing is for an Amateur Tryout, while Roulette's is a standard contract.
+Cheveldayoff's signing is for an amateur tryout.
+Roulette's is a standard contract.

 Wrestling

-University High School standout Libby Roberts finished fourth in the U-17 49kg bracket at last weekend's 2024 Women's National Championship at The Podium.
+University High School standout Libby Roberts finished fourth in the U-17 49kg bracket at last weekend's Women's National Championship at the Podium.

 Roberts, who has won three Mat Classic titles, will look to become a four-timer next year in her senior season with the Titans.